omgnetwork/ewallet/docs/design/components.md

   - [admin_api](/apps/admin_api): Sub-application acting as a gateway to the World Wide Web through HTTP-RPC endpoints.
 These endpoints are used to __manage__ the system.
 Check the [Swagger spec](/apps/admin_api/swagger-doc.yaml) for more details.

-  - [admin_panel](/apps/admin_panel): Sub-application containing the front-end that allows provider admins, such as staff at the headquarter, to perform system-wide actions such as managing tokens, accounts, API keys, users, and balances.
+  - [admin_panel](/apps/admin_panel): Sub-application containing the front-end that allows provider admins, such as staff at the headquarter, to perform system-wide actions such as managing tokens, accounts, API keys, users, and wallets.

   - [ewallet](/apps/ewallet): Sub-application containing the business logic (minting process, transfer of value, etc.).